j0ly/FirstProject/REPORT.md

 4. Copy the cookie-session-id!
   * And if you were using the Firefox browser for this, restart it before the next step...
 4. Go to the Admin login-page with Firefox, but don’t log in!
-5. Open “Advanced Cookie Manager” and enter the cookie-session-id you captured with OWASP ZAP into the "Value" box (see [README.md](README.md)), replacing the existing one (delete first, then paste).
+5. Open “Advanced Cookie Manager” and enter the cookie-session-id into the "Value" box (see [README.md](README.md)), replacing the existing one (delete first, then paste).
 Save the change.
 6. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!

 ### How to fix